-- Proposal No. 1: FOR election of each of the two Class III directors - Proposal No. 2: FOR ratification of selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 - Proposal No. 3: FOR approval of the advisory vote on the compensation of our named executive officers - Proposal No. 4: in favor of the ONE-YEAR option on the frequency of future advisory votes on the compensation of our named executive officers
+Proposal No. 1: FOR election of each of the two Class I directors

+Proposal No. 2: FOR ratification of selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019

+Proposal No. 3: FOR approval of the advisory vote on the compensation of our named executive officers